 Even as we recognize global change underway, as a United States-based organization, our logo nods to the two major U.S. political parties converging in the current loop.
 Some may argue the two have rarely been further apart than at any point in our country’s history, but we know our shared future is linked.

-Together, these three primary colors of painting can combine to form every color under the sun, recognizing that no matter how many ways we humans seek to divide ourselves, the system that will last is the one that provides a just, equitable, and peaceful future for everyone.
+Together, these three primary colors of painting can combine to form every color under the sun, recognizing that no matter how many ways we humans seek to divide ourselves, the system that will last is the one that provides a just and peaceful future for everyone - no exceptions.